xuanvu57/baseArch/BaseArch.Infrastructures/BaseArch.Infrastructure.EFCore/ReadMe.md

 # UnitOfWork

-It provide a abstract class of unit of work, which is implemented from IUnitOfWork, to manage the repositories It handles the creating repository with repository pool to ensure there is no duplicated repositories
+It provide a abstract class of unit of work, which is implemented from `IUnitOfWork`, to manage the repositories

+It handles the creating repository with repository pool to ensure there is no duplicated repositories

-> The common methods was defined in ***IUnitOfWork***
+> The common methods was defined in `IUnitOfWork`

 You can create and access to your repository as the following examples

 ```
 class CreateUserService(IUnitOfWork unitOfWork) : ICreateUserService
 {